SSaquif/firebase-auth/README.md

 export default firebase;
 ```

-## Setting up CurrentUserContext (you could use Redux or any othe state management library as well)
+## Setting Up CurrentUserContext

+_You could use Redux or any othe state management library as well_

 I am using a reducer to handle my currentUser state.
 There are three cases right now.
 See the **CurrentUserContext.js** file.